rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

 3.3 Customize and inspect the coaddition configurations

-As mentioned in tutorial notebook 9a, there are a couple of specific coaddition configuration parameters that need to be set in order to accomplish the desired custom coaddition.
+As mentioned in `tutorial notebook 9a <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/09_Custom_Coadds/09a_Custom_Coadd.ipynb>`_, there are a couple of specific coaddition configuration parameters that need to be set in order to accomplish the desired custom coaddition.
 In detail, two ``makeWarp`` task needs two of its configuration parameters configured: ``doApplyFinalizedPsf`` and ``connections.visitSummary``.
 First, let's try an experiment of simply finding out what the default value of ``doApplyFinalizedPsf``, so that you can appreciate the results of having modified this parameteter later on.
 To view the configuration parameters, you need to use a ``pipetask run`` command, not a ``pipetask build`` command.
 The command used is shown here, and will be explained below:

 .. code-block::